StarSheriff2/Product-Landing-Page-Project/README.md

 # Product-Landing-Page-Project
 This is one of the projects from the FreeCodeCamp Responsive WebDesign course.
-It was done only using HTML and CSS.
+I built with HTML and CSS.
+It was one of my first web development projects.